Capital Women's Care Division 67

 Human papillomavirus, or HPV, affects nearly 80% of women, and many don’t even know they have it.
-Due to its link to cervical cancer, the skilled, compassionate team at Capital Women’s Care in Arlington, Virginia take HPV very seriously and offer comprehensive screenings and treatments.
+Due to its link to cervical cancer, the skilled, compassionate team at Capital Women’s Care in the Ballston neighborhood of Arlington, Virginia take HPV very seriously and offer comprehensive screenings and treatments.
 If you’re concerned about HPV, call the office, or book an appointment online today.

 Human papillomavirus refers to a group of over 100 different types of viruses, 40 of which are considered sexually transmitted diseases.